Walking and exploring the Sherborne Park Estate

 There are three way-marked walking routes to choose from, between thirty minutes and 2.5 hours.
-The family walk and short woodland stroll are linked below, and a mapis displayed in the Ewe Pen Barn, which is situated next to the car park.
+The family walk and short woodland stroll are linked below, and leaflets are displayed in the Ewe Pen Barn, which is situated next to the car park.

 Sherborne is a small and scenic village, including the Village Shop & Tea Room (not National Trust).
 The family walk will take you through the village past the shop, as well as through woodland and parkland.

-From the Watermeadows car park there are a series paths to explore.
-This area has a lot of wildlife including kingfishers and you may spot signs of an otter visiting.
+From the Watermeadows car park there are a series of paths to explore.
+This area has a lot of wildlife including kingfishers and you may spot signs of an otter visiting too.

 Path improvement work

-Last summer work was begun to improve access on the estate, including improving paths and way marking.
-By the end of the work, the paths will have better surfacing and be able to be used all year round.
+Work has nearly finished to improve access on the estate, including improving the paths and way marking.
+By the end of the work, the paths will have better surfacing and will be able to be used all year round.

-Temporary diversions are in place so please follow the signs during your visit.
+While we work hard to finish the improvement works, temporary diversions will be in place so please follow the signs during your visit.
 Alternative routes can also be found on the maps in the visitor car park.

 Where to park